NikhilDS-Rice/LLM-BERT-Model/README.md

-# COMP576 Project: Sentiment Analysis of YouTube Comments
+# Sentiment Analysis of YouTube Comments

 This project focuses on analyzing YouTube comments to determine audience perception using various **deep learning** and **natural language processing (NLP)** techniques.
 The models implemented include LSTM, GRU, CNN, and the transformer-based **BERT** architecture.